sveltejs/svelte/packages/svelte/messages/compile-errors/script.md

 ## legacy_await_invalid

-> Cannot use `await` in deriveds and template expressions, or at the top level of a component, unless in runes mode
+> Cannot use `await` in template expressions, or at the top level of a component, unless in runes mode

 ## legacy_export_invalid